The Invited Review Service will support you as an NHS mental health provider or an independent sector organisation.

 We encourage an early confidential discussion if you’re considering commissioning an Invited Review.

 The initial approach should be made to the IRS Manager by the organisation’s Medical Director, Nursing Director or Social Work Director with the knowledge of the Chief Executive.

 Dr Maria O’Kane, our Specialist Adviser for Remediation, will help draft terms of reference for Invited Reviews.
-We believe that identification of appropriate terms of reference is an essential element of a high quality review.
+We believe that the identification of appropriate terms of reference is an essential element of a high-quality review.